rjshk013/tomcatwardemo/README.md

 docker-compose_tomcat.yml
 -------------------------

-This will create docker container as per our configuration.The location of Dockerfile will be inside of server folder
+This will create docker container as per our configuration.The location of Dockerfile will be inside of server folder or If all the folders in the current folder you can give .

 Publishing Artifacts to Sonatype Nexus using Jenkins Pipelines: